LoRa Configuration

 - If your Region is set to AS923, you need to configure the Variation option, such as AS923-1/AS923-2/AS923-3/AS923-4.

-Click on View detailed regional parameters of the frequency plan to expand the options.
+Click View detailed regional parameters of the frequency plan in the Frequency Plan section to expand and access advanced configuration options.

 - LoRaWAN Public: When enabled (by default), the gateway will process data from all end devices.
 If you want to create a private network, you can turn it off.
 The gateway will process the data only from the end devices, whose sync word is changed to private.